fictionco/fiction/README.md

 - **Data Model** - Stop worrying about your backend.
 - **Open-Source** Built on the VENM Stack - Vue, Express, Node, MongoDB

-- and tons more:
+- **and tons more,,,**
-  - Server Side Rendered
+  - SEO / Social Optimized
-  - Markdown Page and Post Editing System
+  - Markdown Editor
-  - Authentication, Image Management, DB
+  - User Auth, Image Management
-  - CLI
-  - Endpoints and Middleware
+  - Complete Server Framework (Endpoints and Middleware)
-  - Dynamic Editing
+  - Post Management (like WordPress)

 Learn more at [factor.dev](https://factor.dev).